tramitit/guides/en/croatia/entry_into_the_marriage_register.md

 categories:
 - Croatia
 date: '2024-06-08'
-description: Learn the steps to officially register your marriage in Croatia with required documents like birth cert, translated papers, and possible authentication abroad.
+description: Learn how to register your marriage in Croatia, including required documents, steps, and tips for a smooth process.
+Stay informed to avoid delays and surprises.
 draft: false
-meta_title: 'Marriage Registration in Croatia: Process and Documents'
+meta_title: 'Guide: Registering Your Marriage in Croatia - Steps & Documents'
-title: 'Marriage Registration in Croatia: Process and Documents'
+title: 'Guide: Registering Your Marriage in Croatia - Steps & Documents'
 translationKey: croatia-entry_into_the_marriage_register
 ---

 ## Description
 ### What is it?